 1. What materials can handheld laser welders work with?

-Handheld laser welders are suitable for a variety of materials, including stainless steel, mild steel, and aluminum, and can handle both thin and thick metals without causing warping or burns.
+Handheld laser welders are suitable for various materials, including stainless steel, mild steel, and aluminum, and can handle both thin and thick metals without causing warping or burns.

 2. How do handheld laser welders improve efficiency compared to traditional methods?